 - Avoiding excessive alcohol use for any reason: There’s no reason why you can’t have a glass of wine with dinner or enjoy a beer on the weekend when your children are around, but it’s important to demonstrate extreme moderation.
 Limiting the amount you drink, and not drinking often or to excess, will help your words sound less hollow when you tell your kids that they should avoid alcohol completely until they are of legal age.

 - Managing prescription medications safely: If you are prescribed prescription painkillers, sedatives, or stimulant drugs for any purpose, make sure to manage them safely.
 Store them out of the reach of teens (e.g., do not store them in easily accessed locations in your bathroom medicine cabinet or bedside table), and if you find yourself with extra pills, dispose of them safely at a drug take-back location.
-Similarly, if your teen is prescribed addictive drugs for any reason (e.g., prescription stimulants for the treatment of ADHD) then make sure to manage those pills yourself to ensure they are not being abused; do not give him open access to his medication.
+Similarly, if your teen is prescribed addictive drugs for any reason (e.g., prescription stimulants for the treatment of ADHD) then make sure to manage those pills yourself to ensure they are not being abused; do not give your teen open access to their medication.

 - Utilizing healthy coping mechanisms: Rather than turning to a drink when you are stressed out, struggling with anger, or looking for a way to celebrate, demonstrate to your kids that there are better ways to cope by making healthier choices.
 Address stress with good sleep, regular exercise, yoga, or massage.
 Handle anger by taking a deep breath, talking things out calmly, and coming up with possible solutions.
 Celebrate with your favorite family activity.

 - Talking to your teen about why people abuse drugs and alcohol: Pretending that drug and alcohol use brings nothing but doom and gloom is dishonest.
 There is a reason that people abuse substances: it can help them to feel happy when they are otherwise unable to make themselves happy.
 Explain to your kids how drugs and alcohol trigger the pleasure pathway and create a high – the first few times.
-But also explain how continued use can lead to illness and making choices that make the person look ridiculous, harm the person or others, or feel terrible – and that if use continues, addiction can develop, which can lead to a ton of negative consequences, including increased rates of accident, disease, death, and lower quality of life in general.
+But also explain how continued use can lead to illness and making choices that make the person look bad, harm the person or others, or feel terrible – and that if use continues, addiction can develop, which can lead to a ton of negative consequences, including increased rates of accident, disease, death, and lower quality of life in general.

 Peer Pressure, Experimentation, and Good Decisions: Talk to Your Teen